In general, experts recommend weaning your baby off of formula and onto full fat dairy milk at around 12 months of age.

 One-year-olds no longer need formula, and can now switch to whole milk.
 Some toddlers never drink milk; if that’s the case with your child, please don’t force it.
 Toddlers need the nutrients in milk — calcium and protein — but these nutrients are also available from other sources.
 Toddlers do not need milk.

-How do I wean my one year old off formula?
+How do I wean my baby off formula?

 How do you transition from formula to milk?